-Here are the opening lines of "Circle of Silence" by Stacy K. Vargas:
+Here are the opening lines of "Circle of Silence" by Stacey K. Vargas:

 Like an electron trapped in an unstable orbit, I am seated